gitlabzz/xml-to-json-transformer-service/README.md

 ### Configuration

-`MappingConfig` exposes the following properties which can be overridden via `application.yml` or configured programmatically using the `XmlToJsonStreamer.Builder`:
+`MappingConfig` exposes the following properties which can be overridden via `application.yml` or configured programmatically using the fluent `XmlToJsonStreamer.builder()` API:

 ```
 mapping.attribute-prefix=@